Monitoring and Evaluation

 Recording outputs mainly means counting things.
 How many people have attended your group?
 How many sessions did you run?
 Were the people who came mainly women or men?
 From a particular ethnic community?
 From the area or outside?
 From a certain age group?
 Employed or unemployed?

 Only collect data you actually need to help check you are meeting your aims.
-For example, if you are aiming to run activities for children from low income families, you will need to find out how many children from low income families are attending.
-Be clear with people why you are asking them questions, and store the data securely.
+For example, if you are aiming to run activities for children from low-income families, you will need to find out how many children from low-income families are attending.
+Be clear with people why you are asking them questions, and make sure your data collection and storage is in line with the relevant legislation (see our information on Data Protection for Community Groups). .

 Whatever data you gather, make sure you record it consistently so that you can compare it over time.